Mostafafathyeid/ETL-Telecom-Case-Study/README.md

 # ETL-Telecom-Case-Study-SSIS

-The telecom company had specific requirements:

-1-The pipeline ensures seamless handling of these files and moves them to the appropriate destination folder after processing.
+Description:
+files contain the main transaction processes that the customers have completed

+Objectives:

+1-Pipeline: The SSIS package designed here manages the ingestion, processing, and transfer of transaction files to designated destination folders after the completion of processing.

-2-Input Data Types and Columns: The company provided a table that outlines the required data types and columns for the input data.
-This information is crucial for accurately mapping and transforming the data during the ETL process.
-Additionally, another table specified the necessary transformation and data-cleaning steps for the desired output.
+2-Input Data Schema and Columns: The company's provided schema details the requisite data types and column structure for incoming data.
+This schema is pivotal in accurately mapping and transforming data during the ETL (Extract, Transform, Load) process.
+Additionally, a transformation guide outlines the necessary steps for achieving the desired output.

-3-Rejected Records: To maintain data integrity, a dedicated table was created in the database to capture any rejected records during the data transformation phase.
-This allows for easy identification and resolution of data quality issues.
+3-Rejected Records Handling: Upholding data integrity, a dedicated database table captures rejected records encountered during the data transformation phase.
+This facilitates easy identification and resolution of data quality issues.

-4-Auditing: An auditing table was implemented to track essential information, such as the number of records successfully transformed • Number of records rejected • Linking the file name with the corresponding auditing information
+4-Auditing Mechanism: An auditing table has been incorporated to track vital information, including:
+  Successfully transformed records
+  Rejected record count
+  Association between file names and relevant auditing information for traceability and analysis.